About the Londoner Golf Club

-We are an established, 20+ year old society for amateur golfers, in fact we will be 25 in 2024!
+We are an established, 25+ year old society for amateur golfers.
 We exist for members to play competitive golf in a fun, friendly and fair manner according to the rules.
 We welcome and support players to gain their initial handicaps.
-We believe our Londoner Way helps our members enjoy their golf and get the most out of our events.
+We believe our Londoner Way plus clear event guidance helps our members enjoy their golf and get the most out of our events.

-We play our regular competitions (Medal and Stableford) at golf courses in and around Bangkok, every second and fourth Saturday of the month.
-We have three Away Weekends each year for our major competitions, an annual Match Play competition and several inter-society matches.
+We play our regular competitions (a mixture of singles events, mostly Stableford with some Medal, plus frequent team games like Pairs and Scrambles) at golf courses in and around Bangkok, every second and fourth Saturday of the month.
+We have three/four Away Weekends each year for our major competitions, an annual Match Play competition and several inter-society matches.

 Our generous sponsors provide prizes for each competition and we encourage you to support them.
 Our customisable club shirts are very popular and help to create a sense of community.